regevroy98/womba/FORGE.md

 ## Next Steps

-1. ✅ Finish CLI tool (womba repo)
+1. ✅ Finish CLI tool (womba repo) - **COMPLETE**
-2. ⏳ Create womba-forge repo
-3. ⏳ Build SaaS API wrapper
+2. ✅ Build SaaS API wrapper (womba-api on Render.com) - **COMPLETE**
+3. ⏳ Create womba-forge repo - **PHASE 3**
-4. ⏳ Implement Forge plugin
+4. ⏳ Implement Forge plugin - **PHASE 3**
-5. ⏳ Submit to Marketplace
+5. ⏳ Submit to Marketplace - **PHASE 3**

 ---

-**Status**: Planning Complete | Implementation Pending
+**Status**: Planning Complete | **Implementation: Phase 3 (After CLI Stabilization)**

+**Important**: The Forge app implementation is scheduled for **Phase 3**, after the CLI tool has been deployed and proven stable in production for 2-3 weeks.
+This ensures:
+- CLI logic is battle-tested before wrapping it in Forge
+- API endpoints are stable and performant
+- Authentication and security patterns are validated
+- No breaking changes impact Forge customers

+**Estimated Timeline**:
+- Phase 1: CLI Development - ✅ Complete
+- Phase 2: Production Enhancements (performance, automation) - 🔄 In Progress
+- Phase 3: Forge Plugin - 📅 Planned (2-3 weeks after Phase 2)

+For setup instructions when ready, see `FORGE_SETUP_CHECKLIST.md`.